sourcegraph/deploy-sourcegraph/README.dev.md

 * Run `./examples/generate-examples.sh`
 * Open a PR and wait for buildkite to pass and for your changes to be approved, then merge and check out master
 * Run `./release.sh $VERSION`.
 If this a release candidate, `$VERSION` should have the suffix `-rcN` where `N` starts at 0 and increments as you test/cut new versions.
-Once you're ready, run the command again without the suffix.

 See `./release.sh --help` for information on what the script does.